Bayern routs Atlético 4-0 to start Champions League defense

 Atlético striker Luis Suárez had the first big chance but was unable to reach Renan Lodi’s low cross.

-The home side gradually settled and Niklas Süle struck the post in the 15th minute, before Bayern broke the deadlock in the 28th thanks to good work from Joshua Kimmich in his first game since becoming a father for the second time.
+Bayern gradually settled and Niklas Süle struck the post in the 15th minute, before Bayern broke the deadlock in the 28th thanks to good work from Joshua Kimmich in his first game since becoming a father for the second time.
 The Bayern No. 6 slid in to win the ball back from an attempted clearance and crossed diagonally for Coman to convert at the far post.

 Coman laid the ball back for Goretzka to score Bayern’s second in the 41st.